siyelo/qlt/README.md

 Qlt.prices({ latitude: '12.12', longitude: '13.13', wireless: true, speed: 10, term: 12 })
 ```

-Sends a lookup request for the given parameters.
+This sends a lookup request for the given parameters.
 Returns a ```Qlt::Response``` object that contains:
 - the searched coordinates
-- the price of the solution
+- the price of the solutions
 - a list of possible solutions
   - a solution can be of type ```Qlt::FibreNode``` or ```Qlt::WiFiNode```